MallardLabs/spn-drops/README.md

 # spn-drops

-Physical real-time simulation of Superposition network transactions
+Physical real-time simulation of transactions on the Superposition mainnet network.

 This project is a fork of [sonic-drops](https://github.com/paintoshi/sonic-drops).